KianFatemi/paperview-pdf/README.md

 ## Features

 - **PDF Viewing**: High quality PDF rendering with smooth scrolling
+- **AI Assistant**: Powered by Google Gemini AI for document analysis and Q&A
 - **Full-Text Search**: Search through PDF content with highlighted results and context preview
 - **Thumbnail Navigation**: Quick page navigation with thumbnail sidebar
 - **Zoom Controls**: Zoom in and zoom out with fit to screen